 Applying The Resin

 Place the clean board down on a new transparent film and use your fingers to press out the resin from the tube and onto the PCB surface.
-Use your best judgment to apply the amount of resin that will cover your entire board when you spread it.
+Use your best judgment to apply the amount of wax that will cover your entire board when you spread it.

 Place another film on the PCB and squeeze down lightly to spread the resin.
-You can use your finger or a squeegee to make sure the resin reaches every corner and eliminate any air bubbles that may form.
+You can use your finger or a squeegee to make sure the wax reaches every corner and eliminate any air bubbles that may form.

 Placing Your Template